What is cervical cancer? It’s when cancer develops in the lower end of your womb, most of the time after a human papillomavirus (HPV) infection.

 Precancers are considered Stage 0.
 These can be removed surgically.

 In the early stages, if you are not hoping to have children, one option is a hysterectomy, surgery that removes the uterus and sometimes tissue nearby.
-It is possible to have this procedure without cutting through the abdomen.
+It is possible to have this procedure without cutting through your abdomen.

 Stages IIB–IVA, also called locally advanced cervical cancer, has spread beyond the cervix to surrounding pelvic tissues in the vagina, rectum, or bladder.
 You may need chemotherapy or radiation as well as surgery.